 All international F-1 visa students must be enrolled full-time.
 A full-time load is 12 credit hours or more each term.
 HCC's academic year consists of the Fall, Spring and Summer terms.
-If Summer is your first term you must carry 12 credits as well.
+If Summer is your first term, you must carry 12 credits.

 What must I do if I am unable to enroll in 12 credit hours or if I must drop below the minimum number of credits during the Fall or Spring Semester?

 By immigration law you must pursue a "full course of study."
 This means you need to be enrolled in 12 semester credit hours to keep your status as an F-1 student.
-If you cannot enroll in or complete 12 credit hours at HCC for ANY reason, you must speak with the International Student Advisor BEFORE dropping below full-time status!
+If you cannot enroll in or complete 12 credit hours at HCC for any reason, you must speak with your International Student Advisor before dropping below full-time status!
 Dropping below full-time status will affect your F-1 status and is only available in certain situations.
 If you have a legitimate reason (i.e., a medical or academic problem), your request must be approved before you can drop below full time.

 Can an F-1 student apply for an off-campus work permit?

-Please contact your International Student Advisor for more information about the qualifications and application procedures for this type of student work authorization.
+Current students should contact their International Student Advisor for more information about the qualifications and application procedures for this type of student work authorization.